The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 The third trimester is the stage of preparation for childbirth.
-You would be seeing rapid fetal growth and your baby would demand more nutrients as he is developing fully.
-Pay attention to his needs and ensure that you get sufficient calcium, iron, protein and other essential vitamins and minerals.
+You would be seeing rapid fetal growth and your baby would demand more nutrients as he/she is developing fully.
+Pay attention to their needs and ensure that you get sufficient calcium, iron, protein and other essential vitamins and minerals.

 While some symptoms from the first and second trimester have passed, new symptoms would develop.
 You would be feeling most discomfort—lower back pain, leg cramps, swollen feet, frequent urination or uncontrolled bladder, easily tire, difficulty sleeping, and so on.

 When you have eaten healthily and provided all the important nutrients for your baby, much of your anxiety will also be alleviated knowing that you are building an important foundation for your baby’s well-being when you bring them into the world.
 Well done, mommy!

 Foods To Avoid During Pregnancy

 We know that during pregnancy most women would have cravings for any kind of food, some even crave for inedible food!!
 Whatever your cravings, remember that moderation rules.
 There are some foods that may harm your baby, so look out to avoid:

 - Processed foods: My rule is this—processed foods that come in colorful packaging that are meant to have very long shelf lives will shorten our human lives.
 Avoid them especially when you are trying to get pregnant, are pregnant, or nursing your baby.
 They are not real food, contain high amounts of toxic sugar and salty, many food additives and preservatives that affect you and your baby in the long term.

 - Greasy, fried and highly spiced foods: Especially during the first trimester as it will aggravate your morning sickness